 9. Quizalize

 Quizalize is a platform that allows you to create quiz games for your classroom.
-It’s powered by ChatGPT to allow you to create quizzes in an instant for any topic.
+It’s powered by ChatGPT to allow you to create quizzes instantly for any topic.

 Just enter a topic, and it will harness the power of artificial intelligence to create quiz banks.
 Of course, you should review the quiz questions before publishing them and using them in the classroom, but it’s an awesome tool that will help you save time and effort.

-Not only will the quiz banks contain questions and their answers, but they will also contain hints and explanations.
+Not only the quiz banks contain questions and answers, but also hints and explanations.

 Once you have created your quiz, you can assign a game to it, such as the Hoopzz basketball game or the Blockerzz 3D block world game.